prividentity/ultrapass_identity_check/README.md

 # Identity Verification

 This repository contains the frontend code for the prebuilt web pages used in the Identity Verification module, which is deployed at https://cams.ultrapass.id/.
 Additionally, React.js and Node.js/Express code examples are provided that can be used to call the prebuilt web pages in this repository and perform identity verification.
+In this application, [this file](src/config.ts) has the configuration used to create the verification session.
+This can be updated and adjusted for each particular usecase.

 ## Testcases
 https://docs.google.com/document/d/1uY8ByiiWvXWRNp02wtQAoJqqINNoRR9p2M9znsApV3Q/edit#bookmark=id.bmhpnf16t9l4